jonschlinkert/delims/README.md

 # delims [![NPM version](https://badge.fury.io/js/delims.png)](http://badge.fury.io/js/delims)

-> Generate RegExp for delimiters.
+> Generate RegExp for delimiters, to be used with templates, files or data streams.

 ## Getting Started
 To install the module with [npm](npmjs.org), run the following in the command line: